reactjs/react.dev/content/blog/2020-09-21-introducing-the-new-jsx-transform.md

 > Note
 >
 > If you use JSX with a library other than React, you can use [the `importSource` option](https://babeljs.io/docs/en/babel-preset-react#importsource) to import from that library instead -- as long as it provides the necessary entry points.
+Alternatively, you can keep using the classic transform which will continue to be supported.

 ### ESLint